 For many start-up companies, intellectual property is the lifeblood of their business.
-Intellectual property may include the ideas, designs, and processes that make your company's products or services unique, establish your brand identity, and ultimately distinguish your company from your competitors.
+Intellectual property can include the ideas, designs, processes, and know-how that make your company's products or services unique, establish your brand identity, and ultimately distinguish your company from your competitors.
 Therefore, identification and protection of intellectual property is critical for start-up companies in all industries.

 The term intellectual property generally refers to patents, trademarks, copyrights, and trade secrets.
-Patents and trade secrets protect ideas and inventions, trademarks and service marks indicate the source of goods or services, and copyright protection is used to protect original works of authorship.
+Patents and trade secrets protect ideas and inventions, trademarks and service marks indicate the source of goods or services, and copyright protection is used to protect original works of authors